cvanaret/Uno/README.md

 ## Installation

-See the [installation guide](INSTALL.md) file for instructions on how to compile Uno from source or use the precompiled libraries and executables.
+See the [installation guide](INSTALL.md) file for instructions on how to compile Uno from source, or use the precompiled libraries and executables.

 ## Getting started